- Court Technology Governance and Strategic Plan: Report to the Judicial Council

 Call-in Number: 1-877-820-7831, Public Access Code: 3511860 (listen only)

 The Judicial Council Technology Committee (JCTC) is an Internal Judicial Council Committee comprised of Judicial Council members and two advisory members.
 The JCTC reports directly to the Judicial Council.
 Members are appointed by the Chief Justice for a one-year term.
-The membership term runs from September 15 – September 14, like all internal committees.
+The membership term runs from September 15 – September 14.

 Court Technology Governance and Strategic Plan